 When students drop out, the next option is to complete the GED, the only high school equivalency credential that all the 50 states recognize.
 The GED only tests four subjects: math, science, social students, and reasoning through language arts and it takes just over 7 hours to complete.
-Tests are often scheduled on different days per subject.
-You need to be at least 16 years old to take the test and you should not be currently enrolled in high school.
+However, you can schedule each subject on different days.
+You need to be at least 17 years old to take the test.
+Also, you should not be currently enrolled in high school.

 Where the Real Difference Lies

-While both credentials mean the same thing—that you have the knowledge and skills of someone who completed high school—schools and employers often ask you why you took the GED.
+While both credentials mean that you have the skills and knowledge of someone who completed high school, colleges and employers often ask you why you took the GED.
 And this is where the real difference lies.
 What you want your future college or employer to know is you have the right reasons for taking the GED.

-It’s important that you are able to provide a solid reason why you chose to take this route instead of the more common way of getting your high school diploma, which is by finishing the 4-year high school study.
+It’s important that you are able to provide a good reason why you chose GED instead of completing your high school years.

 Sometimes, students take the GED to complete high school and consequently finish their university education earlier.
-If you are thinking of doing this, it is best to talk to consult your school’s guidance counselor so you can have a clear picture of the pros and cons of your chosen way to get a high school credential.
+If you are thinking of doing this, it is best to talk to consult your school’s guidance counselor.
+This will give you a clear picture of the pros and cons of your options.

 Once you have made the decision to take the GED, don’t just aim for a passing score, especially if you’re planning to take it to get into a good college or university.
 Some schools require scores that are above the passing rate.
 Prepare for the test by reviewing GED study guides, attending Online GED classes and taking practice tests.